Facilitator: John Teleha, teleha@ncat.edu, 285-4183

 Facilitator: Iyanna Sims, iyanna@ncat.edu, 285-4227

-Have you ever thought about publishing a monograph, starting a journal, or migrating your print publication to an online environment?
+Have you ever thought about publishing a monograph, white paper, starting a journal, or migrating an existing print publication to an online environment?
 Bluford Library can help!
-The Library can now support the publishing of online journals, monographs, newsletters, technical report series, white papers, and other publications.
-This workshop will cover an overview of the e-publishing model and specific ways the Library can help you reach your publishing goal.
+The Library supports the publishing of online journals, monographs, newsletters, technical report series, white papers, and other publications.
+This workshop will cover specific ways the Library can help you reach your publishing goal.
 (Approximately 60 minutes)

 REGISTER FOR WORKSHOP